 At Port Stephens, we stay at a hostel set in 6 acres of bush land with kangaroos and wallabies roaming free.
 From Tomaree Head and Noosa Heads, you may be lucky enough to see Bottlenose Dolphins, or even migrating Humpback Whales between May and September.

-You must see the koalas at the Koala Hospital at Port Macquarie, and learn how they preserve and rehabilitate Australia’s best loved creature.
-At Bundaberg, you’ll not only get the chance to meet Bundy R. Bear (you’ll “bearly” believe it!), you’ll also meet the turtles at Mon Repos and may get to see these incredible creatures hatch.
+You must see the koalas at the Koala Hospital at Port Macquarie, and learn how they preserve and rehabilitate Australia’s best-loved creature.
+At Bundaberg, you’ll not only get the chance to meet Bundy R. Bear (you’ll “bearly” believe it!), but you’ll also meet the turtles at Mon Repos and may get to see these incredible creatures hatch.

 Finally, when you’re snorkelling or scuba diving off the east coast of Australia, you’ll realise that the old saying is true.
 There really are so many fish in the sea!

 Wherever you go on your tour of Australia, you’ll visit some fantastic places and enjoy unforgettable activities.
-You’ll also make life long friends on a Stray Tour, and we hope that together you will experience some of our ten must-do things on your east coast tour.
+You’ll also make lifelong friends on a Stray Tour, and we hope that together you will experience some of our ten must-do things on your east coast tour.
+You will definitely see more & do more on a Stray Tour than when going on a self-drive trip by hiring a car or campervan.
+Check out this comparison of a bus tour vs a self-drive road trip.

 For more inspiration, see our Best Places to Visit and Destination Guides.